Bounded cohomology of transformation groups: Abstract

 \section{Abstract}

-Let $M$ be a complete connected Riemannian manifold of finite volume.
-In this paper we present a new method of constructing classes in bounded cohomology of transformation groups such as $\OP{Homeo}_0(M,\mu)$, $\OP{Diff}_0(M,\OP{vol})$ and $\OP{Symp}_0(M,\omega)$ (in case $M$ is symplectic).
-As an application we show that, under certain conditions on $\pi_1(M)$, the $3^{rd}$ bounded cohomology of these groups is infinite dimensional.
+Let $M$ be a~complete connected Riemannian manifold of finite volume.
+We present a~new method of constructing classes in bounded cohomology of transformation groups such as $\OP{Homeo}_0(M,\mu)$, $\OP{Diff}_0(M,\OP{vol})$ and $\OP{Symp}_0(M,\omega)$.
+As an application we show that for many manifolds (in particular for hyperbolic surfaces) the $3^{rd}$ bounded cohomology of these groups is infinite dimensional.

-Let $M$ be a complete connected Riemannian manifold of finite volume such that it has empty boundary.
-Suppose $\mu$ is a measure on $M$ induced by the Riemannian metric.
-Let $\OP{Homeo}(M,\mu)$ be the group of all measure-preserving compactly supported homeomorphisms of $M$.
-We regard $\OP{Homeo}(M,\mu)$ as a topological group equipped with the \mbox{$C^0$-topology}.
-By $\OP{Homeo}_0(M,\mu)$ we denote the connected component of $\OP{Homeo}(M,\mu)$.
-In this paper we define and study a map:
+Let $M$ be a~complete connected Riemannian manifold with empty boundary and of finite volume, and let $\mu$ be the induced (by the Riemannian metric) measure on $M$.
+Denote by $\OP{Homeo}(M,\mu)$ the group of all $\mu$-preserving compactly supported homeomorphisms of $M$, and by $\OP{Homeo}_0(M,\mu)$ the connected component of the identity of $\OP{Homeo}(M,\mu)$.
+For a group $G$ we denote by $\OP{H}_b^\bullet(G)$ the bounded cohomology of $G$.
+In this paper we define and study the homomorphism: